Facts & Stats

 Public policy — state laws can prohibit employers from letting employees go without just cause

 Remote’s legal experts can help you navigate terminations to ensure employees are only let go fairly without leading to legal complications

 Notice periods can be included in the employment contract with agreement between both parties.

-Employers typically provide at least two weeks advance notice although it’s not generally not required if employees are hired on an at-will basis.
+Employers typically provide at least two weeks advance notice although it’s not generally required if employees are hired on an at-will basis.

 Severance pay in the United States is generally one or two month’s pay for every year worked, although there’s no requirement for it under the Fair Labor Standards Act.

 Probation periods are not required under Federal Law in the United States.
 In all states (except Montana) "employment at-will" legislation applies which means the addition of a probation period is not necessary for employers.